DiffBreak: Is Diffusion-Based Purification Robust?: Experiments

-\paragraph{ImageNet Evaluations.} We evaluate $AA$-$\ell_\infty$ on \textbf{\textit{ImageNet}} using WideResNet-50-2 and DeiT-S classifiers under $\epsilon_\infty{=}4/255$, following standard practice.
+\textbf{ImageNet.} We evaluate $AA$-$\ell_\infty$ on \textbf{\textit{ImageNet}} using WideResNet-50-2 and DeiT-S classifiers under $\epsilon_\infty{=}4/255$ ($100$ iterations), following standard practice.
 For DeiT-S, we also reimplement \textbf{DiffAttack} via \textbf{DiffGrad} for comparison.
-Each attack uses $16$ EOT samples and $8$ samples for prediction (Wor.Rob and MV.Rob).
-Attacks run for $100$ iterations with early stopping.
-As with \textbf{\textit{CIFAR-10}}, \textit{DBP}'s robustness drops sharply: Wor.Rob ranges from just $12.11\%$ to $21.09\%$, while MV.Rob peaks at $32.83\%$.
+We use $16$ EOT samples (two batches of $N=8$) and $8$ samples for prediction (Wor.Rob/MV.Rob).
+As with \textbf{\textit{CIFAR-10}}, robustness drops sharply: Wor.Rob ranges from just $12.11\%$ to $21.09\%$, while MV.Rob peaks at $32.83\%$.
 This confirms the vulnerability of single-purification and the strength of gradient-based attacks. \textbf{DiffAttack} underperforms our standard attack by $9.4\%$ MV.Rob on DeiT-S, reinforcing its inferiority.